 - Organisation of a political nature

-- Association or company engaged in the production or broadcast of audio news or audio-visual news or current affairs programmes through any electronic mode
+- Association or company engaged in the production or broadcast of audio news or audio-visual news or current affairs Programme through any electronic mode.

 Authorized Receivers of Foreign Contribution